nazmulidris/android-simple-mediaplayer/README.md

 # Source code on Github

-You can get the source code for the example app use in this article on GitHub here - [github.com/r3bl-alliance/android-simple-mediaplayer/](https://github.com/r3bl-alliance/android-simple-mediaplayer).
+You can get the source code for the example app use in this article [at github.com/r3bl-alliance/android-simple-mediaplayer/](https://github.com/r3bl-alliance/android-simple-mediaplayer).

 # Using MediaPlayer